Instead, be kind to each other, tender-hearted, forgiving one another, just as God through Christ has forgiven you.

 A soft answer turns away wrath.
 We’ve heard that one since childhood, and it is true.
-It is also not easily exercised though.
-When someone cuts us off in traffic, a soft answer isn’t always readily available.
-Your horn works just fine though and, accompanied by some sign language, should get the point across to the other driver.
+It is also not always easy to exercise though.
+When someone cuts us off in traffic a soft answer isn’t always readily available.
+Your horn works just fine though and, accompanied by some sign language, should get your point across to the other driver just fine.
 Oh, you can laugh, but how funny is it–anger?
 Our culture tells us we have the right to be angry, we have the right to say and feel and think as we do.
 But, do we really?
 Who has the authority to pass judgment?
 Who is righteous?
 Who has the right to withhold forgiveness?
 Only One.
-The same One who also offers forgiveness to all.
-Kindness is selfless, and goes hand in hand with courage and humility; therefore, pride, spite, selfishness, and bitterness are the opposite of kindness.
-It is the beginning of growth toward being a better person and overcoming the mean hurts that build bitterness and spitefulness.
+The same One who offers forgiveness to all.
+Kindness is selfless, and goes hand in hand with courage and humility; therefore, pride, spite, selfishness, and bitterness are the opposite of this virue.
+Kindness is the beginning of growth toward being a better person and overcoming the mean hurts that build bitterness and spitefulness.

 “A good character is the best tombstone.
 Those who loved you and were helped by you will remember you when forget-me-nots have withered.
 Carve your name on hearts, not on marble.” ~ Charles H. Spurgeon